 - Setup a Master Password Hint.
 Once setup, a Master Password Hint can be requested on the Login Screen.
 The hint will be emailed to you, not displayed on the web page, so as long as your inbox isn’t compromised you won’t have to worry about prying eyes (that said, we don’t recommend using a hint that would give away your Master Password to anyone other than yourself).

 - Designate a Trusted Emergency Contact.
 If you have a Premium subscription, you can proactively configure your Vault to grant access in the case of emergency to another Bitwarden user.

-- Select the Settings tab from the top navigation.
+- In your Web Vault, Select the Settings tab from the top navigation.

-- On the My Account page, scroll down and locate the Change Master Password section.
+- On the My Account page, scroll down to the Change Master Password section.

 - Enter your Current Master Password.

 Don’t check the rotate account’s encryption key box unless you fully understand the ramifications and required follow-up procedures.
 Learn more here.

 Changing your Master Password will log you out of your current Web Vault session, requiring you to log back in with your new Master Password.